 * “Three sunrises, three sunsets, three days Fagin” “Before the sun sets on the third day” Yep, Disney used the same villainous time limit two films in a row.

 * So that the leads can have contrasting personalities, of course it’s the edgy, aloof bad-boy of the dog gang that little Oliver wins over and eventually becomes buds with (and I wouldn’t want it any other way).

-* As though the transition between the first and second acts wasn’t poignant enough already, there’s also the fact that the Twin Towers are part of New York’s skyline, still standing in 1988.
+* If the transition between the first and second acts wasn’t poignant enough already, there’s also the fact that the Twin Towers are part of New York’s skyline, still standing in 1988.
 Now there’s history.

 * Oliver chases Dodger all across town just to get some food and as far as I can tell, he still doesn’t eat anything until the following day.